-Arlo makes some of the best cameras on the market, so there’s no doubt that the Arlo Pro 2 is way more advanced than the Blink XT.
-But are those extra features worth the price?
-Ultimately, the lack of the ability to record live view with the Blink XT is a major downfall that is just too big to ignore, making the Arlo Pro 2 the best option in our book despite the extra cost.
+Are Arlo’s extra features worth the price?
+Maybe.
+However, the lack of the ability to record live view with the Blink XT is a major downfall that is just too big to ignore, making the Arlo Pro 2 a better option in our book despite the extra cost.

-Let’s go into detail with a comparison of the Blink XT vs. Arlo Pro 2 to see what each camera has to offer.
-Read on below for a full picture, or use our navigation bar to jump directly to the sections you care about most.
+So, let’s go into detail with a comparison of the Blink XT vs. Arlo Pro 2 to see what each camera has to offer.
+Read the whole article for a full picture, or use our navigation bar to jump directly to the sections you care about most.

 Blink XT vs. Arlo Pro 2 — Differences